mvishnurana1/Diary/README.md

-# Diary
+# The Diary App
-Diary An ongoing project implemented using React, ASP.NET Core, MS SQL
+Diary is an ongoing project implemented using **React, ASP.NET Core, EF Core & SQL** The frontend tests are written using **Jest & react/testing-library**